Best Types of Crossbow Bolts For Your Needs

 There are several types of tips you can use on your bolt, depending on what you’re shooting:

-• Field point tip – For target shooting, go with a field point tip.
-They flare outwards at the base and hit the target with superior accuracy without causing unnecessary damage.
-Another plus point about this tip is that it can be used for hunting small game as well, which is great if you don’t really want to buy separate bolts for practice and hunting.
-It’s really versatile, and you can save money by hunting with a field point tip now and then.
+• Field point tip – For target shooting, opt for a field point tip.
+It flares outwards at the base, ensuring superior accuracy without causing excessive damage.
+Another advantage is its suitability for hunting small game, eliminating the need for separate bolts.
+It’s versatile, and you can save money by hunting with a field point tip now and then.

 • Broadhead tip – A broadhead has blades attached at the tips and is designed to cause damage.
 The idea is that a broadhead tip would penetrate your quarry and expand to cause additional damage.

 • Bullet point tip – Shaped like a bullet, these bolt tips don’t cause any additional damage to your target like the other tip types intended for hunting.
-They aren’t as precise, nor do they penetrate as deep as field point tips, but they work just fine for hunting small game and some types of target practice.
+While they lack precision and deep penetration compared to field point tips, they work well for hunting small game and certain target practices.

-• Blunt point tip – If you can aim well and get a really good shot, blunt point tips work great for hunting small game.
+• Blunt point tip – If you can aim accurately, blunt point tips are excellent for hunting small game.
 These tips aren’t designed to penetrate your target but instead are meant to kill with blunt force on impact.

 Shaft Diameter

-The most important thing to remember about your shaft is that it should be thinner than your ferrule, which is where you insert the shaft into your broadhead.
-Otherwise, you can lose quite a bit of penetration, and changing broadheads is going to be a pain too.
-Keep that in mind when buying your broadheads.
+The key point to remember about your shaft is that it should be thinner than your ferrule, where you insert the shaft into your broadhead.
+Otherwise, you may lose penetration, and changing broadheads can be difficult.
+Keep this in mind when purchasing your broadheads.

 Crossbow Speed